NeuralSec/camp-robust-rl/readme.md

 ```env_id```: Set RL environment.
 Select from {"cartpole_simple", "cartpole_multiframe", "highway"}.\
 ```env_sigma```: Set the train-time noise scale.
 Please refer to the paper for the settings in our experiments.

-To monitor training with TensorBoard, open a new terminal, navigate to the root directory of the repository with the virtual environment activated, and run \code{tensorboard --logdir="exp"}.
+To monitor training with TensorBoard, open a new terminal, navigate to the root directory of the repository with the virtual environment activated, and run ```tensorboard --logdir="exp"```.
 This will allow you to visualize the training progress.

 ### 3. Test Agents
 Test an agent, trained by either CAMP or Gaussian, for multiple runs to obtain and save testing rewards.